-The total amount available is €2,500 to support the student for a maximum period of eight weeks.
+The total funding available is €2,500 to support a stipend for the student for a maximum period of eight weeks.
 Payment to the student throughout the project will be made through the host institution.
-There are two Translational Research Summer Studentships available in 2021.
+There are two Translational Biomedical Research Summer Studentships available in 2022.